 Other wildlife and their habitat that could be impacted by project activities will be characterized using existing data, supplemented by surveys as appropriate.
-The EIS will give particular consideration to areas of concentration of migratory animals, such as breeding, denning and/or wintering areas, as well as breeding areas of species low in number and high in the food chain, (e.g. furbearers such as grizzly bears).
+The EIS will give particular consideration to areas of concentration of migratory animals, such as breeding, denning and/or wintering areas, as well as breeding areas of species low in number and high in the food chain (e.g. furbearers such as black bear and wolf).